 - clock diagonals: Visualize a clock.
 Move your eyes in a straight line, beginning from 12 o'clock to 6 o'clock, then 1 o'clock to 7 o'clock and so on until you have completed a circle.
 Keep your head still and move your eyes slowly to avoid straining them.

 Finally, it is important to find some time to do at least 150 minutes (in intervals of 10 minutes or more) of aerobic exercise per week at moderate to vigorous intensities.
 Make it fun!
-Examples of moderate intensity activities include brisk walking or bike riding, and vigorous intensity activities include jogging or swimming.
+Examples of moderate intensity activities include brisk walking or bike riding, and vigorous intensity activities include cross-country skiing or swimming.
 You should also include some muscle and bone strengthening activities at least 2 days per week to ensure good health.
 Getting the heart rate up improves circulation and gets important nutrients to all the different parts of your body.
 This promotes stress reduction, body weight regulation, and quality sleep.
 You will also be helping your body keep fit for life!

 Written and reviewed by the MediResource Clinical Team.